jamesmcm/vopono/README.md

 for inclusion in the work by you, will be licensed under the GPLv3 (or above), without any additional terms or conditions.

-Many thanks to NilIrl's [MozWire](https://github.com/NilsIrl/MozWire) for the investigation of the MozillaVPN API.
+Many thanks to NilsIrl's [MozWire](https://github.com/NilsIrl/MozWire) for the investigation of the MozillaVPN API.